linroger/FinanceCompendium/II. Economics/Macroeconomics/ECON Economic Stabilization/Topics in Fiscal and Monetary Policies and Stabilization-Empirical Issues.md

 Also, the formal math structure of the Taylor rule, as well as our theoretical policy rule above, does not allow for a period of recognition and deliberation and hence suggests that policy moves are automatically taken in response to gaps.
 In reality, monetary policy is not "automatic" but rather has a "discretionary" element in the sense that decisions are the result of careful deliberation, followed by a vote, before the Federal funds rate is changed.

-For a numerical example using the Taylor Rule, suppose initially that the output and inflation gaps are zero, in which case the Fed would set the nominal funds rate at its desired long run value,  $\mathrm{r}^* + \pi^*$ .
-Substituting in reasonable values of  $0.5\%$  for  $\mathrm{r}^*$  and  $2\%$  for  $\pi^*$  implies that the Fed would set the nominal funds rate at  $2.5\%$  per annum (FFR =  $0.5\% + 2\% + 0 + 0$ ).
-If there was an inflationary shock, the authorities would raise the funds rate by 1.5 times the change in the inflation rate (to confirm this, take the derivative,  $\mathrm{dFFR} / \mathrm{d}\pi$ , for a given output gap, and show that it equals 1.5).
+For a numerical example using the Taylor Rule, suppose initially that the output and inflation gaps are zero, in which case the Fed would set the nominal funds rate at its desired long run value, $\mathrm{r}^* + \pi^*$.
+Substituting in reasonable values of $0.5\%$ for $\mathrm{r}^*$ and $2\%$ for $\pi^*$ implies that the Fed would set the nominal funds rate at $2.5\%$ per annum (FFR = $0.5\% + 2\% + 0 + 0$).
+If there was an inflationary shock, the authorities would raise the funds rate by 1.5 times the change in the inflation rate (to confirm this, take the derivative, $\mathrm{dFFR} / \mathrm{d}\pi$, for a given output gap, and show that it equals 1.5).
 Again starting from equilibrium, a 1 percentage point rise in $\pi$ would lead to an increase in the nominal funds rate from $2.5\%$ to $4.0\%$ per annum.
 This implies that the real funds rate would increase from $0.5\%$ to $1.0\%$ as inflation rises.

 The coefficient levels of 0.5 were inferred by Taylor from properties of large models of the time, though later research has shown that larger response coefficients (especially on the inflation term) would make the rule even more stabilizing.

-By plugging historical values of the right-hand-side variables into the Taylor equation, it can be seen that the equation generates a path for the funds rate that tracks the actual path relatively

-well; that is, the Taylor rule seems to explain actual monetary policy behavior fairly well, at least from the late 1980s.
+By plugging historical values of the right-hand-side variables into the Taylor equation, it can be seen that the equation generates a path for the funds rate that tracks the actual path relatively well; that is, the Taylor rule seems to explain actual monetary policy behavior fairly well, at least from the late 1980s.
 Taylor uses his rule to show that in the 1965-1979 period, the time of accelerating inflation in the U.S., policy was too easy (in the sense that the FFR demanded by his equation for that period exceeded the FFR actually chosen by the Fed) and in the 1981-1985 period policy was too tight.
 Orphanides shows that Taylor's results become muddled when the actual (real time) data that were available to policymakers at the time are inserted into the rule (as opposed to inserting heavily-revised current estimates of the data of that period).

 Specifically, Orphanides' results suggest that monetary policy makers in these earlier periods followed a sensible lean-against-the-wind strategy but had bad estimates of the right-hand-side variables (in particular, their estimate of real potential GDP in the 1965-1979 period was too large) and hence made bad policy decisions.